Danmaku-Kakashi/Danmaku-Kakashi-Ext/README.md

 2. Open any YouTube video on [youtube.com](https://www.youtube.com/).

-3. Select or search video on Danmaku Kakashi panel.
+3. Select or search for videos on the Danmaku Kakashi panel.

-4. Click "Load Danmaku" bottom.
+4. Click "Load Danmaku" buttom.

 5. Enjoy Danmaku!